Niagara Glen Trail: A Forested Reprieve near the Epic Falls

-Looking for a way to escape the crowds of the iconic Niagara Falls?
-The Niagara Glen trail may be just what the doctor ordered.
-Located on the Canadian side of the river, this pleasant trail descends through some dense foliage before depositing you at "river level" where you can intimately observe the power and beauty of the Niagara River.
+Looking to escape the crowds at iconic Niagara Falls?
+The Niagara Glen Trail might be just what the doctor ordered.
+Located on the Canadian side of the river, this scenic trail winds through dense forest and descends to river level, where you can enjoy intimate views of the powerful and beautiful Niagara River.

 Trail Info